P. Yerragonda

-P. Yerragonda is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+P. Yerragonda is a village in Y. Ramavaram Mandal, Polavaram district in the state of Andhra Pradesh in India.

 Demographics

 As of 2011 India census, This Village had a population of 1244, out of which 245 were male and 999 were female.
 Population of children below 6 years of age were 4%.
 The literacy rate of the village is 85%.